 The way my jaw clenched during work emails.
 The shallow breathing that never quite reached my belly.
 The startle response when my phone buzzed unexpectedly.
 The difficulty relaxing even when nothing was wrong, especially when nothing was wrong, because the absence of an obvious threat had become its own kind of suspicion.

-These were not dramatic symptoms.
+These were quiet symptoms, far from dramatic.
 They were ordinary.
 That was the problem.
-I had normalized a state of chronic bracing, and my body had been keeping score the whole time.
+I had normalised a state of chronic bracing, and my body had been keeping score the whole time.

 The Part That Changed Everything